burlachenkok/burlachenkok.github.io/biography.md

 Konstantin Burlachenko is a second year Computer Science Ph.D. student and a member of [Professor Peter Richtárik's](https://richtarik.org/) Optimization and Machine Learning Lab in the CEMSE Division at KAUST.
 He obtained an M.S. degree in Computer Science and Control Systems from the Bauman Moscow State University in 2009.

-After his graduation he worked at a number of companies, most recently as a Senior Developer at Yandex and NVIDIA and a Principal Engineer at HUAWEI.
+After his graduation, he worked at a number of companies, most recently as a Senior Developer at Yandex and NVIDIA and a Principal Engineer at HUAWEI.
 Konstantin’s current research focus is on stochastic optimization and federated learning.

-Also areas of my interests covers:
+In breadth sense areas of his interests covers:

 * Scientific Software Development
 * Computer Graphics and Computer Vision